dusty-nv/jetson-inference/README.md

 ## Pre-trained Models

-The project comes with a number of pre-trained models that are available for [download](building-repo-2.md#downloading-models):
+The project comes with a number of pre-trained models that are available through the [**Model Downloader**](docs/building-repo-2.md#downloading-models) tool:

 #### Image Recognition